 The Colorado Springs, Colo., native was a thorn in the side of AVCA Top-50 teams’ attacks.
-In seven matches, Pingel totaled 125 digs for a 4.46 per set tally, including four matches with more than 20 saves.
+In seven matches against those teams, Pingel totaled 125 digs for a 4.46 per set tally, including four matches with more than 20 saves.
 The Knights held opponents below .200 hitting in three of those contests.

-Pingel’s stellar senior season led her to break the career digs record, becoming the first player in program history to surpass the 2,000-career saves mark, finishing with 2,262 and a 4.72 digs per set.
+Pingel’s stellar senior season led her to break the career digs record, becoming the first player in program history to surpass the 2,000-career saves mark, as she finished with 2,262 and a 4.72 digs per set.

 Melville had a rookie season for the record books in 2018.
-The American Athletic Conference Freshman of the Year was a force on the outside with a team-high 4.51 kills per set, the second-best tally in The American and 15th in the nation, at a .246 clip at the net.
+The American Athletic Conference Freshman of the Year was a force on the outside with a team-high 4.51 kills per set, the second-best tally in The American and 15th in the nation, behind a .246 clip at the net.
 Melville was also a solid all-around player for the Knights with 3.62 digs per set.
-In the 30-match season, the Eagan, Minn., native record 21 double-doubles, including a pair of 20-kill, 20-dig outings.
+In the 31-match season, the Eagan, Minn., native record 22 double-doubles, including a pair of 20-kill, 20-dig outings.

 The outside hitter took it to another level against AVCA Top-50 opposition.
 She hit .249 with 4.36 kills and 3.46 digs per set over the seven matches.
 She posted double-doubles in five of the seven contests.